 COVIDSafe principles for schools

 A combination of strategies is required to minimise transmission risk.
-No single strategy completely reduces risk and not every measure will always be feasible and applicable to all educational settings.
+No single strategy completely reduces risk and not every measure will always be possible in all educational settings.
 Where some controls are not feasible, others should be enhanced.
 Strategies should also be adjusted over time in line with changing risk of transmission in the community.

-The (education login required) provides point-in-time and detailed advice on specific activities and operations for all schools, informed by COVIDSafe school principles and Department of Health and Human Services (DHHS) advice.
+The School Operations Guide provides point-in-time and detailed advice on specific activities and operations for all schools, informed by COVIDSafe principles and Department of Health advice.

 Reinforce COVIDSafe behaviours*